-You’ll cook it on high for 4-6 hours, or on low for 8-10.
-Depends on your cooker.
+You can cook it on high for 4-6 hours, but it’s best on low for 8-10 because the extra time really allows the meat to become tender.
 It will be done when you can pull it apart with your fork.
 Scrape the remaining paste from the meat into the broth and stir it, this can be served as is for au jus, or used to make a BBQ sauce.
 Once the meat has cooled for 10-20 minutes, take a knife and cut off the top layer of fat.
 Shred it with a fork.

 6. While the meat is resting, make the sauce.

 The BBQ sauce is going to be made in a separate pan on medium low.
 Combine a small can of tomato paste (2-3 tablespoons ish), 2 cups of the drippings (the stuff you mixed – paste and broth), 3 tbs. white vinegar, 2 cloves minced garlic, 3 tbs.
-Worcestershire sauce, 1/4 cup sugar, 3 tbsp teriyaki sauce, and 3 more tablespoons of sriracha.
+Worcestershire sauce, 1/2 cup brown sugar, 1/4 cup molasses, and 3 more tablespoons of sriracha.
+Omit the broth if you are just making the sauce.
 Let that heat until bubbly, then add to a blender or food processor and blend until smooth.
 You can serve this warm, or keep it in a container in the fridge.
-I’ve no idea how long this officially lasts, but we found it good a few months later.
+I’ve no idea how long this officially lasts, because it doesn’t stick around in my house very long.

 7. Revel in the glory of meat!

 Sriracha Braised BrisketCourse: EntréesDifficulty: Easy

 Brisket @least 2 lbs, but it can go up to 8 lbs without adjusting the recipe